Generic Name: Tranylcypromine sulfate

-Tranylcypromine Sulfate is a potent agent with the capability of producing serious side effects.
-Tranylcypromine Sulfate is not recommended in those depressive reactions where other antidepressant drugs may be effective.
+Tranylcypromine sulfate is a potent agent with the capability of producing serious side effects.
+Tranylcypromine sulfate tablets are not recommended in those depressive reactions where other antidepressant drugs may be effective.
 It should be reserved for patients who can be closely supervised and who have not responded satisfactorily to the drugs more commonly administered for depression.

-Animal reproductive studies show that Tranylcypromine Sulfate passes through the placental barrier into the fetus of the rat, and into the milk of the lactating dog.
-The absence of a harmful action of Tranylcypromine Sulfate on fertility or on postnatal development by either prenatal treatment or from the milk of treated animals has not been demonstrated.
+Animal reproductive studies show that Tranylcypromine sulfate passes through the placental barrier into the fetus of the rat, and into the milk of the lactating dog.
+The absence of a harmful action of Tranylcypromine sulfate tablets on fertility or on postnatal development by either prenatal treatment or from the milk of treated animals has not been demonstrated.
 Tranylcypromine is excreted in human milk.

 WARNING TO THE PATIENT